chasemccoy/Now-Playing/README.md

 # Now-Playing
-A new Cosmic Owl project.
+A quick way to tweet the current song.